benwex93/WarmStartRL/README.md

 # Warm-Start Reinforcement Learning

-## Vanilla Warm-Start TD3
-## Confidence Constrained Learning with Positive Q-value Distance (CCL-PQD) for Warm Start Off-Policy RL
+## Confidence Constrained Learning with Positive Q-value Distance (CCL-PQD) vs. Vanilla TD3

 ### Usage
 The paper results can be reproduced by first creating the experts: